 You’re making travel plans and dreaming of a vacation in Morocco — but there’s a lot to think about when you travel.
-Traveling abroad often shines a spotlight on our own cultural values, beliefs and behaviours.
+Traveling abroad often shines a spotlight on our own cultural values, beliefs, and behaviors.
 Culturally wise travelers take into account the specifics of the Moroccan traditions and show as much respect as possible.
 Being a culturally sensitive traveler while traveling in Morocco will be well noted and appreciated by the locals.

 Here are some tips on how to be culturally sensitive when traveling to Morocco while making incredible memories: